waffle-iron/moderndeveloper-questionnaire/encyclopedia/max-height.md

 The `max-height` property does not apply on **non-replaced inline elements** and **table columns**, **column groups**.

 The `max-height` applies only to the *content area* but it **does not** include the *height* of the *padding*, *border*, or *margin areas*.

+If the contents of a block require more vertical space than is provided by the range that have been set with the `max-height` property, their behavior is controlled by the `overflow` property.